Skip to content

 I'm a big fan of preparing for meetings beforehand.
 I detest turning up to an event, virtual or otherwise, and having no idea what's going to be discussed or feeling like I can't give someone the answers they need in real-time.

-Don't waste time copying and pasting that information from one app into another.
+Don't waste time copying and pasting that information from one app to another.
 Instead, get AI to do the heavy lifting for you.
 For example, if you jot down general topics within Notion, you can add an AI step that will draft a detailed meeting agenda based on those specifics.
 After that, Zapier will update your Google Calendar event.

 You can even get your AI tool (like OpenAI or ChatGPT) to draft different agendas and descriptions based on certain keywords.
 If, for example, you're having a 1:1 with your manager, you can instruct your AI tool to create an agenda specific to that.
 Or, if it's a team meeting about a project, it can create a more detailed agenda with your project's topics.